IBM/blockchainbean2/README.md

 web-app$ npm start
 ```

-In your browser, go to
+In your browser, go to http://localhost:3000/explorer/

+and click on `GrowerController`.